SUSE-Cloud/automation/scripts/jenkins/ardana/ansible/roles/heat-generator/README.md

 The following are networks that are special and/or require special handling:

-* the "CLM" or "management" network:
+* the "lifecycle management" or "configuration" network:

   * identification: the input model network with the same CIDR value as that configured in the baremetal server settings.
 This network is also associated with the lifecycle manager